stucco/dev-setup/README.md

-# Instructions for setting up Stucco development environment
+# Setup for development and test environment

 ## Vagrant